gbdev/pandocs/content/Interrupts.md

 CPU when it executes an interrupt.

 The effect of EI is delayed by one instruction.
-This means that EI followed immediately by DI does not allow interrupts between the EI and the DI.
+This means that EI followed immediately by DI does not allow interrupts between them.

 ### FFFF - IE - Interrupt Enable (R/W)